-When it comes to minimizing those annoying little (or somethings BIG) menopause and midlife symptoms like insomnia, hot flashes, joint pain, low libido, bloating, and chronic fatigue the best place to start is paying attention to the clues your gut is sending you!
+When it comes to minimizing those annoying little (or sometimes BIG) menopause and midlife symptoms like insomnia, hot flashes, joint pain, low libido, bloating, and chronic fatigue the best place to start is paying attention to the clues your gut is sending you!

 So not only does menopause mess around with your weight, body composition, mood, and mental clarity, it can also cause imbalances in your digestive system, affecting your overall gut health, and increasing your risk of developing uncomfortable bloating, constipation and acid reflux.

 Digestion is all about breaking food down into smaller nutrients, which your body then uses for energy, growth, and cell repair.
 It’s what keeps your body strong and healthy, fuels your workouts, and stabilizes your mood.

 Factors like fluctuating hormones can lead to digestive problems.
 But it goes well beyond gas and constipation.
 Some gut issues can even be potentially life-threatening.
 Everyday Health notes that stomach-related chronic illnesses like such as polyps and cancer, infections, celiac disease, Crohn disease, ulcerative colitis, diverticulitis, and GERD, are among the most common health challenges people face.

 The good news is that you can improve your health starting today!!

 A healthy body starts with healthy habits, or in this case, proper nutrition.